-If you dont want to loose your contact list on your phone it is a good idea to take a backup on android.
+If you don’t want to lose your contact list on your phone it is a good idea to take a backup on android.

 How to backup Android device.

 If you are updating your phone it can be a good idea to backup your contact list before doing so.
 Usually this is not necessary but if you are unlucky you can lose all your data including your contacts.

 Thankfully Google has made Android Os in such a way that if you have linked your Android phone to your Gmail, your contacts are most likely already synced with your gmail.

 - To check this go to your Gmail account.

 - In the upper left corner under the Google logo press where it says Gmail.

 - In the drop down that appears choose Contacts.

 If you saw your contact list from your phone in that list you are done.
 Google has already backed up your contacts.